CF Industries Holdings Inc. (CF) upgraded Issued by Wall Street Gurus

 Sponsored

-The average price from analysts is $59.78, which is $3.83 above the current price.
+The average price from analysts is $61.03, which is -$1.22 below the current price.
 CF currently public float of 214.03M and currently shorts hold a 1.30% ratio of that float.
-Today, the average trading volume of CF was 2.22M shares.
+Today, the average trading volume of CF was 2.27M shares.

 CF’s Market Performance